EmbeddedSystemsLearningProject/SSHGitConfig/README.md

 # SSHGitConfig

-How to set ssh with github wot avoid password usage:
+How to set ssh with github to avoid password usage:

 First execute the next commands on your terminal and use the e-mail linked to your GitHub account